maniacx/Battery-Health-Charging/.github/README.md

 * Default end/start threshold values of these 3 preset modes are set at 100/95%, 80/75%, and 60/55%.
 * Each preset end threshold value can be customized between 100-80 %, 80-65 %, and 85-50 % respectively.
 * Each preset start threshold value can be customized between is 98-75 %, 83-60 %, and 83-40 % respectively.
-* The differnce between end and start threshold cannot be less than 2%.
+* The difference between end and start threshold cannot be less than 2%.
 * This Extension supports Huawei laptops having the below path.
 ```bash
 '/sys/devices/platform/huawei-wmi/charge_thresholds'